Let Them Say We Wasted The Purfume

 Even if it is foolish.

-except the weight in our chests.
+except the rising pressure in our chests.

 The world will ask